Sequans 5G/4G IoT Tech Dictionary

 Enhanced mobile broadband refers to the initial phase of 5G non-standalone deployments which provides greater bandwidth along with moderate latency improvements on both 5G NR and 4G LTE.
 This will help to develop mobile broadband use cases, such as emerging AR and VR, ultra HD, or 360-degree streaming video.

-Integrated universal integrated circuit card; also known as integrated SIM. iUICC or iSIM is an eUICC implemented on a tamper resistant element (TRE) that is integrated into a system–on–chip (SoC), optionally making use of remote volatile/non-volatile memory.
+Integrated universal integrated circuit card; also known as integrated SIM. iUICC or iSIM is a subscriber identity module (SIM) function implemented on a tamper resistant element (TRE) that is integrated into a system–on–chip (SoC), optionally making use of remote volatile/non-volatile memory.
+The iSIM on Sequans Monarch 2 platform is Common Criteria EAL5+ certified and compliant with GSMA’s IoT Safe standard.

 When the user device is not actively transmitting, but in light sleep and ready to transmit on short notice.